Understanding health and wellbeing

 Victorians’ health and wellbeing is high by international standards and significant gains have been made in recent years.
-The health and wellbeing of the Port Phillip community is similarly relatively high (VicHealth Indicators Survey 2015 Results).
+The health and wellbeing of the Port Phillip community is also relatively high (VicHealth Indicators Survey 2015).

 Available data shows that we are similar to the Victorian average in terms of general wellbeing, life satisfaction, daytime safety, resilience, levels of psychological distress, participation in health screening activities (for example, blood pressure checks), neighbourhood cohesion, social trust, willingness to intervene in a situation of family violence, and fruit, vegetable and water consumption.